-It’s been almost 2 years since we got our ducklings, and I couldn’t imagine our little farm without them.
-They require certain allowances, but they have turned out to be extremely easy animals to keep.
-I’ve even met some farmers who have given up their chickens in favor of ducks.
+It’s been years now since we got our ducklings, and I couldn’t imagine our little farm without them.
+They require certain allowances, but they have turned out to be extremely easy animals to raise.
+You’ll find that some farmers have given up their chickens in favor of ducks.

 Domestic Ducks are NOT Good Swimmers

 Here in Florida, our most common problems around water are alligators and raccoons.
 If you have alligators in your water, I recommend fencing the ducks off from the water since there really is no way to protect them.
 Raccoons typically only present a threat at night, so ensuring your ducks are locked up at night is crucial.

 Ducklings can actually drown very easily when they are first hatched.
 Again, they are not wild ducklings and are not born with the same waterproofing and endurance as wild ducklings.
 Their down can become waterlogged and actually pull them under the water.
 They can also tire quickly and stop paddling, which will cause them to sink.

 Ducklings and Niacin

 If chick starter is all that is available to you, then you’ll need to add a niacin supplement to their diets.
 I add brewer’s yeast because it’s a great source of B vitamins (including niacin) and is cheap and easy to acquire.
 I just sprinkle a little bit over their food every day.

 Ducks Cannot Climb

-Ducks are not designed for climbing, this means housing, food, and water need to be kept low to the ground.
+Ducks are not designed for climbing, which means housing, food, and water need to be kept low to the ground.
 If ramps are necessary, make sure it’s a very gradual slope with lots of traction so their webbed feet don’t slip.

 Ducks Need Water

 Ducks use the water to clean their eyes, nostrils and bills.
 Ducks can develop eye infections without the ability to wash debris out of their eyes.
 It also helps them eat.
 You’ve never seen messy until you’ve watched a duck take a bite of food, dunk their bill full of food in water, then go back for another bite.

 Ducks are Messy

 Their poop is also very watery, which adds to the ground saturation.
 Bedding may only be a short term solution.
-Mulch, straw and shavings will actually prevent the ground from drying out and can make for a very smelly mess.
-If used, bedding would need to be raked up and replaced regularly.
+Mulch, straw and shavings will prevent the ground from drying out and make for a very smelly mess.
+If used, bedding will need to be raked up and replaced regularly.

 Ducks have hard bumps on their bills that allow them to dig in the mud for bugs.
-If they find a wet or muddy spot that they like, a flock of ducks can create quite a mud hole.
-The only thing ducks like more than water is mud.
-Another reason why they need a pool, ducks can get very muddy.
+If they find a wet or muddy spot that they like, the ducks will dig in the soft mud to find food.
+This action can create a small mud puddle.

-Ducks can be a really enjoyable addition to the homestead.
+Raising ducks can be an enjoyable solution for the homestead.
 Their needs are fairly simple and the rewards are numerous.
 They are friendly pets, economical eaters and many breeds can be used for both eggs and meat.
 They are also beautiful and relatively free of disease.